department-of-veterans-affairs/generator-vets-website/README.md

 npm install -g @department-of-veterans-affairs/generator-vets-website
 ```

-Then generate your new project:
+To generate your new project or form, make sure you are in your local working copy of the vets website repo and run:

 ```bash
 yo @department-of-veterans-affairs/vets-website
 ```